-- Guess at any items you're still not sure of at the end of the testing time, as long as you are not penalized for incorrect answers.
+- Guess at any items you're still not sure of at the end of the testing time, as long as you are not penalized more for incorrect answers than for blanks.

 Know the different types of items that may be on the test and how to best approach them:

 - Be sure your response fits grammatically in the sentence.